Summer is just around the corner and that means it’s time to start planning summer reading lists!

 24. By Any Other Name by Jodi Picoult

-Setting: England
+Setting: New York City and England

 25. The Secret History of Audrey James by Heather Marshall

-Setting: Berlin, Northern England
+Setting: Berlin, Alnwick in northern England

 26. Best, First, and Last by Amy T. Matthews